Billy Haynes is a content writer and founder of HD Writing Co. He has an interest in many things and experience in

 This product worked to repel the neighborhood strays, but it is also naturally safe for pets and humans, and it’s environmentally friendly too.
-It is simple to apply the granules, simply by spreading around the area you want protected using the shaker top.
+It is simple to apply the granules, simply by spreading around the area you want to be protected using the shaker top.

-Similar to cats, these four-legged animals can cause damages to your garden too.
+Similar to cats, these four-legged animals can cause damage to your garden too.
 Dogs may simply run through the garden, not realizing it’s not just extended ground for their pleasure.
 Others may determine that the plants and/or fruits are there for them to eat.
 Either way, a gardener never wants a dog in the garden, especially larger ones.

 Signs of Dogs in Garden

 Without actually seeing a dog, there is one key way to determine they are visiting: poo.
-The gifts left behind by a K9 is typically larger than that left by cats.
+The gifts left behind by dogs are typically larger than that left by cats.
 The exception is toy breeds.
-Other signs include: